rrovetto/Ontology-Development-Guidelines/Developing Definitions/README.md

 3) Optionally include a tool-independent / implementation-independent formal logical definition (perhaps as a metadata annotation).

+4) Have human-readible metadata annotations or notes for each definition.
+Example metadata annotation: 'natural-language definition'.

+5) Do not make the definition too broad, or too narrow.

-**NOTE**: limit the loss of expressivity, as much as possible, during the translation from natural-language definition to computation definition.
+6) Limit the loss of expressivity, as much as possible, during the translation from natural-language definition to computation definition.
 It can be limited by using a computable formal language that has high expressivity and minimal language bias.
 And more generally by spending time on conceptual analysis, hand-made first- and second-order logic translation of the n-l def., etc.

-4) Have human-readible metadata annotations or notes for each definition.
-Example metadata annotation: 'natural-language definition'.
+### Types of Definition, And Approaches to Development

-**NOTE**: there are many types of definitions, e.g., ostensive, etc. For computation, you can follow the rules of your chosen formal langauge (e.g., RDF, OWL, CLIF, etc.).
+- There are many types of definitions, e.g., intensional, extensional, stipulative, etc.

-**NOTE**: one approach to making definitions is a genus-species-differentia form, specifying sub-categories and distinguishing features for each.
-They resemble a template such as:
-CategoryX is-a-kind-of CategoryY that/which Z
+One approach to developing definitions is via the genus-species-differentia form, specifying sub-categories and distinguishing features for each.
+They resemble a template such as: CategoryX is-a-kind-of CategoryY that/which Z. The genus-species-differentia definition is a type of intensional definition.
+Ostensive definitions, which point to examples of the defined term, are types of extensional definition.

+- For achieving computation, you can follow the rules of your chosen formal langauge (e.g., RDF, OWL, CLIF, etc.).

 ## Research Documents
 - "UNE ISO 1087-1,  following  ISO  1087-1 and ISO 1087-2 in which an intensional definition states the superordinate concept and the delimiting characteristics.
 This means that definitions should not start with a verb" (https://www.sciencedirect.com/science/article/pii/S1877042815056608)